CumulusNetworks/docs/content/cumulus-linux/Layer-3/Routing.md

 able to clean up all its internal state completely and incorrect routing can occur as a result.

-### Add IPv6 Default Route with src Address on eth0 Fails without Adding Delay</span>
+### Add IPv6 Default Route with src Address on eth0 Fails without Adding Delay

 Attempting to install an IPv6 default route on eth0 with a source address fails at reboot or when running `ifup` on eth0.